frillsdev/migraine-protection/README.md

 <img src="image.png" alt="Computer wearing sunglasses emoji">

-A tiny zero-dependency script script that adds a dim overlay to any page.
+A tiny zero-dependency script script that adds a customisable overlay to any webpage, for developers.

 For folks who find bright screens overstimulating -- whether from migraines, sensory sensitivity, fatigue, or just a long day.. this might take the edge off.

-Learn more about migraines and support options at  at [nhs.uk/conditions/migraine](https://www.nhs.uk/conditions/migraine)
+Learn more about migraines and support options (within the UK) at [nhs.uk/conditions/migraine](https://www.nhs.uk/conditions/migraine)

 ---